 The first camera I purchased was a 35mm workhorse.
-Manufactured by Pentax, the K1000 was a single lens reflex camera that made a wonderful unique clicking sound when the shutter release button was pressed.
+Manufactured by Pentax, the K1000 was a single lens reflex camera that made a wonderful and unique clicking sound when the shutter release button was pressed.
 It had a manual focus, manual film advance, and manual exposure controls.
-Its sturdy metal body survived several accidentals drops without needing any repairs.
+Its sturdy metal body survived several accidental drops without needing any repairs.
 It was discontinued not too long ago, and the company has since replaced the K1000 model with a fully automated digital version.
 But it was the Pentax workhorse with which I’d won several first and second place photographic awards and recognitions.
 And, it was this workhorse with which I began a teaching career.
-I’ll never forget the feel of the camera.
+I’ll never forget the feel of my Pentax camera.

 Since the purchase of my first camera, the field of photography has changed.
 Previously, the image of a photographer was oftentimes portrayed, especially in film, as a solitary figure living life on the edge waiting for that single mystical moment when light and object meet.
 In contrast to this romantic image, today’s photographer’s concerns can be mind-boggling!
 A computerized camera now provides precision control over an image’s pixel content.
 And, with the press of a few buttons or finger swipes, the average consumer can turn an image captured by a cell phone into instant photographic artwork!